-This easy vegan recipe is perfect for a delicious make-ahead breakfast, a quick snack on the go, or a refreshing no-bake dessert.
+This recipe is perfect for an easy make-ahead breakfast, a refreshing snack, or a lighter dessert.

 Ingredients